m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 }
 ```

-In the example above, `T1` is a union type that can either be a string `"tan"`
+In the example above, `YanTan` is a union type that can either be a string
-or an object of type `Yan`.
-The `Tethera` type is a union of two different
+literal type `"tan"` or an object of named `Yan`.
+The `Tethera` type is a union
-object shapes, distinguished by their common `type` property.
-This latter
+of two different object types, distinguished by their common `type` property.
-example is typically called a discriminated unions in TypeScript, and elsewhere
+This latter example is typically called a discriminated unions in TypeScript,
-might be called tagged unions, disjoint unions, or sum types.
-TypeScript uses
+and elsewhere might be called tagged unions, disjoint unions, or sum types.
-the language's control flow constructs to "narrow" union types, as demonstrated
+TypeScript uses the language's control flow constructs to "narrow" union types,
-with the value `t` above.
+as demonstrated with the value `tethera` above.

 For more on narrowing the typescript
 [handbook chapter on narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html)